mikechase3/notebook.mchase.me/computer-help/windows/workstation-standard-libary/visual-studio.md

 {% embed url="https://learning.oreilly.com/library/view/visual-studio-code/9781119588184/f01.xhtml" %}

 ## Layout

 ### Activity Bar

 The activity bar is on the left.
-From top to bottom, here’s how it’s laid out:&#x20;
+From top to bottom, here’s how it’s laid out:

 * File explorer
 * Search (for files?)